docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-message-object.rst

 The target passes a new message object, with the body property set to the result string.
 This is the result of the target application’s static BridgeTalk onReceive method, packaged as a UTF-8-encoded string.
-See "Passing values between applications" on page 176. onTimeout
+See :ref:`passing-values-between-applications`. onTimeout

 Function